Evaluating Uplift Modeling under Structural Biases: Insights into Metric Stability and Model Robustness

 \section{Conclusion}

 In this study, we conducted a comprehensive empirical analysis to evaluate the robustness of uplift models and evaluation metrics under four prevalent marketing biases: selection bias, spillover effects, measurement error, and hidden confounding.
-Our empirical results reveal several key insights: 1) uplift targeting and uplift prediction are distinct.
-It is important to recognize that individual-level precision does not automatically translate into population-level efficacy; 2) the observed resilience of TARNet in this study suggests that its shared representation and head separation may provide a more balanced trade-off.
-However, these findings still require further research for more comprehensive validation; 3) observations from our experiments suggest that Uplift and AUUC, which are mathematically analogous to ATE, exhibit relative stability under the biased conditions investigated.
-This observation provides a preliminary framework for developing further robust assessment criteria in similar contexts.
-However, further research is required where the ATE itself may be difficult to identify.
+Our empirical results reveal several key insights: (1) uplift targeting and uplift prediction are distinct, implying that individual-level precision does not automatically translate into population-level efficacy; (2) the observed robustness of TARNet suggests that its shared representation and head separation may provide a more balanced trade-off, though these findings still require further investigation for more comprehensive validation; (3) observations from our experiments suggest that Uplift and AUUC, which are mathematically analogous to ATE, exhibit relative stability under the bias settings considered in this study.
+This observation provides a preliminary framework for developing more robust assessment criteria for similar contexts.
+However, further research is required in settings where the ATE itself may be difficult to identify.